Robert P. Behringer, PhD

 Jamming under shear: In recent work, we have shown that systems of frictional particles exhibit entirely unanticipated states when shear is applied.
 Specifically, for densities which are too low to be jammed under isotropic conditions, the application of shear leads to states that are jammed and highly anisotropic, both in terms of the geometric structure and in terms of the stresses.
 These states are not consistent with the jamming picture of frictionless particles and require a significant rethinking of jamming diagram.
 Ongoing analysis of this data with theorists Bulbul Chakraborty and student Max Bi at Brandeis, Corey O’Hern at Yale University, and Duke post-doc Jie Zhang (now Assistant Professor at Indiana University Purdue-Fort Wayne) is yielding truly important new insights about physical granular systems, and novel statistical approaches to granular matter.

 Cyclic shear and jamming: The work described in the above paragraph was carried out in a specially designed apparatus that allows us to apply arbitrary strains, including shear, to a sample of our photoelastic particles.
-In a new apparatus, Ph.D. student Jie Ren, post-doc Joshua Dijksman and I are setting about a systematic study of the sensitivity of granular systems to small highly uniform strains.
-It is the ability to apply shear uniformly and precisely that is the special feature of this new apparatus.
+Recent PhD graduate Jie Ren, post-doc Joshua Dijksman and I set about a systematic study of the sensitivity of granular systems to small highly uniform strains.
+It is the ability to apply shear uniformly and precisely that is the special feature of the new apparatus we set up.
 We are currently testing new ideas about reversibility and granular entropy.
-This experiment has come on-line in the past month or two, and represents a true tour de force: the system is automated in such a way that it successively takes three different image types for tracking contact forces, particle displacements and particle rotations, for a range of shear strains.
+This experiment represents a true tour de force: the system is automated in such a way that it successively takes three different image types for tracking contact forces, particle displacements and particle rotations, for a range of shear strains.
+We tested new ideas about reversibility and granular entropy.

 Glassy behavior and jamming: For spatially disordered packings of particles, jamming and glassy behavior are intertwined, and this is certainly the case for granular systems.
 In an ordinary glass forming liquid, that is super-cooled or compressed below the freezing point, molecules become trapped in ‘cages’ formed by surrounding neighbor molecules.
 Self diffusion of molecules provides a key measure of this structural limitation on molecular motion.
 In fact, caging occurs gradually as a fluid is super-cooled.
 As a consequence, there is not a sharp glass transition compared to the sharp transition between fluid and crystalline solid.
 This means that subtle measures are need for characterizing the glass transition.
 A new so-called fourth-order approach (χ4) has been used recently to characterize length and time scales in glassy systems.
 During my sabbatical leave starting in May and again in the Fall of 2010, I joined forces with Olivier Dauchot and Ph.D. student Corentin Coulais to apply ideas from glassy systems, to driven systems of photoelastic disks.
 An overarching concept is that structures such as force chains, which are characteristic of how stresses/forces are carried in granular materials, must also be intimately connected with caging—and escape from cages, which dominates long-time diffusive behavior.
 During my leave, we created an experiment using photoelastic disks made according to procedures that we have established, and an apparatus at the C.E.A (Commisariat à l’Energie Atomique) in Saclay, south of Paris.
 These state-of-the-art experiments are now yielding data that address the issue of the interconnectivity of force chains and glassy dynamics.